dannyqiu/shell/README.md

 - Background Processes (VERY BAD)
     - `jobs` gives a list of all background processes whether they are currently running or not

+## Documentation

+Explanation of each file and function can be found [here](https://github.com/mks65-dw/shell/blob/master/8/danny_stanley/DESIGN.md).

 ## TODO: (We didn't have enough time to implement these ☹)

 - Clear input buffer when handling SIGINT